This website uses cookies. By using the website, you consent to their recording or reading according to your browser settings.

 • interest → consequences,

-• restructuring → change of lifestyle,
+• restructuring → lifestyle change,

 • debt cancellation → forgiveness, absolution.

-A person may have:
+A person may hold:

 • a credit of hope,